-Ribbon Heart Valentines Cards: Here’s a really cute Valentines craft for toddlers and preschoolers, and a great way to use up a lot of the ribbon scraps you’ve been hanging onto.
+Ribbon Heart Valentines Cards: Here’s a really cute Valentines craft for toddlers and preschoolers, and a great way to use some of the ribbon scraps you’ve been hanging onto.

 The hooligans and I were digging around in the craft cupboards yesterday, looking for stuff to make more Valentine’s cards with, when I came across the ribbon basket.

 My ribbon basket is literally overflowing with full rolls, partial rolls and a bazillion strips of ribbon in various lengths.
-I have a hard time parting with leftover bits of ribbon because they’re so pretty.
-I’m always sure we’ll find a way to use them one day.
+I have a hard time parting with leftover bits of ribbon because they’re so pretty and we always find a way to use them when we’re crafting.

-Today’s ribbon heart cards were the perfect way to use them up.
+Today’s ribbon heart cards were the perfect way to use up some of them.